-In M&A litigation and derivative actions, has recently represented American Express Co., and the Boards of Directors of Family Dollar, Dollar Thrifty, Alpha Natural Resources, National Financial Partners and PeopleSoft.
-He has also recently represented corporate acquirors in M&A litigation, including: AB (of Power One), Suntory (of Jim Bean) 3M (of Ceradyne), DSM (of Martek), and buyer consortiums of private equity firms (of Alltel, of Biomet and of Chindex).
+In M&A litigation and derivative actions, Mitchell has represented American Express Co., and the Boards of Directors of Family Dollar, Dollar Thrifty, National Financial Partners and PeopleSoft.
+He has also represented corporate acquirors in M&A litigation, including: Alpha Natural Resources (of Massey Energy), AB (of Power One), Suntory (of Jim Bean) 3M (of Ceradyne), DSM (of Martek), and buyer consortia of private equity firms (of Alltel, of Biomet and of Chindex).

-Pro Bono representation of two women, and a class of all women detainees, who were sexually abused by guards while confined to the all-women jail on New York City’s Rikers Island.
+In a case against the City of New York and a correction officer, Mitchell recently represented two women who were raped and sexually abused while confined to the all-women jail on New York City’s Rikers Island, and secured a $1.2 million settlement.

 - Former Chairman, Board of Directors, Urban Justice Center